16 South Australia

 The influence of independents and minor parties

 Examining governments only provides us with part of the story of South Australian politics.
 Independent MPs have long been a fixture of the South Australian Parliament, usually elected to the House of Assembly, and often representing rural, regional and outer suburban electorates.
-In many cases, independent MPs were often elected as members of one of the major parties (or were members of major parties denied preselection).
+Independent MPs were often elected as members of one of the major parties (or were members of major parties denied preselection).
 The most significant impact of these independents has been in the process of government formation.
 Elections in South Australia regularly produce ‘hung parliaments’ where neither major party commands the majority of lower house seats needed to form a government.
 In these instances, independents and parties on the crossbench hold considerable sway over which party can form government.
 Since 1944, independents have played this role seven times, following elections in 1962, 1968, 1975, 1989, 1997, 2002, and 2014.

 Minor parties have more often derived influence from their position in the Legislative Council.
 Until the mid-1970s, the LCL/Liberal Party dominated the Legislative Council due to restrictive voting rights that favoured the wealthy establishment and property owners.
 Following Dunstan’s electoral reforms introducing universal suffrage and a proportional electoral system, Labor and minor parties alike have secured greater representation in the upper house.
 For minor parties, as well, electoral reform contributed to a growth in their support.
 Figure 3 graphs the change in electoral trends.

-Figure 3 Party first preference votes for the Legislative Council.
 Note: the rise in the vote of ‘others’ in 1975 is due to a split in the Liberal Party.

 Since 1975, the proportional electoral system has meant that minor parties have secured sufficient seats to play a decisive role in the Legislative Council.
 Minor parties have consistently occupied a balance of power role, meaning they can side with either the government or the opposition of the day (should they be at odds), and determine the fate of legislation.
 Thus, while these minor parties tend not to affect the formation of governments, they influence the function of governments.
 Since 1997, as well, this balance of power role has been shared among multiple minor parties, as depicted in Figure 4.
 What this means is that governments face a complex bargaining environment, needing to negotiate with and manage the interests of diverse, rival parties.

-Figure 4 Balance of seats in the Legislative Council.
+Figure 4: Balance of seats in the Legislative Council.

 Key South Australian institutions and social actors